hardpixel/heroku-buildpack-vips/README.md

 ## Usage

-Run the commands below to add this buildpack and apt buildpack to your app:
+Run the commands below to add this buildpack to your app:

 ```
 $ heroku buildpacks:add --index 1 https://github.com/hardpixel/heroku-buildpack-vips